Spinal Traction Devices for Back Pain: Home Relief Guide

 Spinal traction devices work best as part of a comprehensive approach to back health rather than standalone solutions.
 Combining decompression therapy with other evidence-based strategies amplifies benefits and addresses the multiple factors contributing to desk-related back pain.

-Ergonomic improvements remain fundamental—even the best traction device can’t fully counteract eight hours of poor positioning.
-Invest in proper desk setup, supportive seating, and regular movement breaks to reduce the daily compression that necessitates decompression therapy.
+Ergonomic improvements remain fundamental.
+Even the best traction device can’t fully counteract eight hours of poor positioning.
+Invest in proper desk setup, supportive seating, and regular movement breaks to reduce the daily compression that makes decompression therapy necessary.

 Flexibility work targeting hip flexors, hamstrings, and thoracic spine helps maintain the mobility gains achieved through traction.
 Tight muscles can quickly pull your spine back into compressed positions, limiting the lasting benefits of decompression therapy.